-  Some people won’t like your new prices and they’ll leave.
+Some people won’t the fact that you increase your writing rates, and they will leave.
 Let them go.
 They were never your ideal clients anyway.
 Oftentimes you can make far more money servicing fewer people at a higher price.

 Brook McCarthy is a writer, online marketer, business coach and trainer.
 She presents one-day intensive courses around Australia on online marketing and communications.
-Check out her courses or follow her on Twitter @yogareach.
+Follow her on Twitter @yogareach.